-- the timing of the initiation of, and progress in, our current and planned clinical trials and preclinical studies; - the results of our clinical trials and preclinical studies, and the results of clinical trials and preclinical studies by others for product candidates or indications similar to ours: - developments related to the FDA or to regulations applicable to cellular immunotherapies generally or our product candidates in particular including, but not limited to, regulatory pathways and clinical trial requirements for approvals; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments, such as our recent announcement of the termination of our collaboration with Janssen; - developments related to proprietary rights including patents, litigation matters and our ability to obtain patent protection for our technologies; - additions or departures of key management or scientific personnel; - actual or anticipated changes in our research and development activities and our business prospects, including in relation to our competitors; - developments of technological innovations or new therapeutic products by us or others in the field of immunotherapy; - announcements or expectations of additional equity or debt financing efforts; - sales of our common stock by us or by our insiders or our other stockholders; - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - comments by securities analysts; - fluctuations in our operating results (including changes related to stock-based compensation from performance-based awards); - acts of war or periods of widespread civil unrest, including the increasingly volatile global economic conditions resulting from the ongoing conflicts between Russia and Ukraine and between Israel and Hamas; and - general economic and market conditions, including inflationary pressures and stock market volatility.
+- the timing of the initiation of, and progress in, our current and planned clinical trials and preclinical studies; - the results of our clinical trials and preclinical studies, and the results of clinical trials and preclinical studies by others for product candidates or indications similar to ours; - developments related to the FDA or to regulations applicable to cellular immunotherapies generally or our product candidates in particular including, but not limited to, regulatory pathways and clinical trial requirements for approvals; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures, collaborations or capital commitments, such as our announcement in January 2023 of the termination of our collaboration with Janssen; - developments related to proprietary rights including patents, litigation matters and our ability to obtain patent protection for our technologies; - additions or departures of key management or scientific personnel; - actual or anticipated changes in our research and development activities and our business prospects, including in relation to our competitors; - developments of technological innovations or new therapeutic products by us or others in the field of immunotherapy; - announcements or expectations of additional equity or debt financing efforts; - sales of our common stock by us or by our insiders or our other stockholders;

+- share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - comments by securities analysts; - fluctuations in our operating results (including changes related to stock-based compensation from performance-based awards); - acts of war or periods of widespread civil unrest, including the increasingly volatile global economic conditions resulting from the ongoing global geopolitical tensions, including wars and other armed conflicts; and - · general economic and market conditions, including inflationary pressures and stock market volatility.

-These and other market and industry factors, including the effects of any future public health crises or other public health concerns, wars or other armed conflicts, including the ongoing conflicts between Russia and Ukraine and between Israel and Hamas, the upcoming presidential election in the United States or similar events, and global economic conditions, may cause the market price and demand for our common stock to fluctuate substantially regardless of our actual operating performance, which may limit or prevent investors from readily selling their shares of common stock and may otherwise negatively affect the liquidity of our common stock.
+These and other market and industry factors, including the effects of any future public health crises or other public health concerns, wars or other armed conflicts, the outcome of the 2024 presidential election in the United States or similar events, and global economic conditions, may cause the market price and demand for our common stock to fluctuate substantially regardless of our actual operating performance, which may limit or prevent investors from readily selling their shares of common stock and may otherwise negatively affect the liquidity of our common stock.